kundan8989/CustomerSegmentation/README.md

 # for example
 You want to categorize these customers as:

-Budget Shoppers
+Budget Shoppers,
-Luxury Shoppers
+Luxury Shoppers,
-Occasional Shoppers
+Occasional Shoppers,
 Loyal Customers

 Once categorized, the next time a new customer walks in, the system should predict their category using their details.